The Making of Two Minutes: Dramatizing the Lives of Two Visionary Canadians

 Then, there are the catchphrases, known especially to that generation of Canadians who came of age when the Minutes were introduced in the 1990s.
 The most notable two are ‘Dr. Penfield, I can smell burnt toast” (a Minute on the world-renowned brain surgeon Dr. Wilder Penfield’) and “I’ve got to stop the train!” (the 1917 Halifax explosion).

 Having overseen production of about a quarter of the collection during my tenure of the last decade, I have several theories about their popularity.
 For one, they speak to a quiet but deep-seated patriotism in many Canadians – one that transcends political and regional divisions.
 Their bite-sized format is perfect for shortened attention spans in the digital world.
-Some come off as campy (never mind which) and some are deeply moving (a 2019 Minute on Major Archie MacNaughton’s role on D-Day (below) has been viewed more than 10 million times).
+Some come off as campy (never mind which) and some are deeply moving (a 2019 Minute on Major Archie MacNaughton’s role on D-Day, below) has been viewed more than 10 million times).
 We have made considerable efforts in recent years to include stories about people of many different backgrounds who have inspired us, and whose diversity reflects both the contributions and experience of all Canadians.

 The Minutes remind us that while lifestyles, dress, speech and conduct change over time, people remain the same in fundamental ways.
 They look for love, laughter and a sense of accomplishment in life, reflect fear, tears and uncertainty in hard times, and hope, always, that somewhere ahead lies a better life.
 The best Minutes reflect those pursuits and outcomes in ways to which viewers instantly relate.

-In Hamilton and Baker, viewers will see those same goals reflected.
+In Hamilton and Baker, viewers see those same goals reflected.
 A 2020 study by the CNIB found that about half a million Canadians are blind, or partially sighted, and another 1.5 million have suffered at least some sight loss.
 Baker’s efforts – including his role in co-founding the CNIB – have made an enormous difference to these people and their families.
 It is only fitting that he be brought to life by Horak, who, in his own life, with its wide range of accomplishments, exemplifies all that is possible.
 Hamilton, whose work has been the subject of an exhibition at the Canadian War Museum in Ottawa in 2018 and a commemorative Canada Post stamp, brought searing images of desolation home in an era before television or widespread use of film.
 She blazed a trail for women artists – and women overall – through her courage, perseverance and ability.

-‘Filmmaking’, the late American director Robert Altman said, ‘is a chance to live many lifetimes.’
+‘Filmmaking’, the late American director Robert Altman said, “is a chance to live many lifetimes.”
 A standard feature film, at about two hours length, barely touches the surface of a life – and that is even more true of our productions of 60 seconds.
 But we hope viewers see them as a door to our past that leads to new awareness and appreciation of a country so infinitely more interesting and accomplished than it is sometimes made out to be.

 In Hamilton and Baker, in their achievements, and in dramatizing our collective past through their stories, we find encouragement and inspiration relevant to any era – perhaps none more so than this troubled one.